anvilproject/anvil-portal/content/learn/learn.md

 ### Setting Up Cloud Billing

 >Note that not all users will need to set up billing.
-If you are working for a lab for example  your lab manager may add you as a member to a lab  Terra Billing Project or give you write, can-execute access to your own or a shared workspace.
+If you are working for a lab for example  your lab manager may add you as a member to a lab  Terra Billing Project or give you write, can-compute access to your own or a shared workspace.